BrivsGars/MiaVoiceArtisAizkraukle/README.md

 Home control system for peoples with functional disabilities. http://artissvoks.wixsite.com/centrs4?lang=en

-1. Lift on the rails will be the first care system we will connect to MiaVoice.
+1. Lift on the rails will be the first care system we will install and connect to MiaVoice.

   What we nead: electro motor for mouving mini trains on rails;
   What we nead: rails for mini trains all aroun the roof;